-95. An appropriate officer should make a written record of the search at the time, unless there are exceptional circumstances that could make this impracticable.
+- 104. An appropriate officer should make a written record of the search at the time, unless there are exceptional circumstances that could make this impracticable.
 If such a written record is not made at the time then the appropriate officer should do so as soon as is reasonably practicable thereafter and also set out the reasons for the delay in making the written record.
-There may be situations where it is not practicable to obtain all the information necessary to complete a written record, but the appropriate officer should make every reasonable effort to do so and, if necessary, complete a partial record.

-- 96. The following information should always be included in the search record even if the person does not wish to provide any personal details: - the address of the premises searched (and if relevant and possible the part of those premises searched; where a vehicle is searched, the location of the vehicle on the premises);38 - the date, time and duration of the search; - the grounds for conducting the search; - the prior approval of the lay magistrate or senior officer.
-If a search is conducted without prior judicial approval, the reason for not obtaining such approval; - the names and dates of birth of any people on the premises if they are known; - if appropriate, the written consent to undertake the search together with what information was given to the person about the search and their responses; - the name and details of any witness; - any grounds for refusing the person's request to have someone present during the search (if the consent of the person is not the basis for conducting the search); - details of any damage to property or injury to persons caused during the search and the circumstances in which it was caused; - the outcome of the search (for example seizure of property; no further action); - confirmation that the premises were left secure and by what means; - any explanation given by the person as to the ownership, origins, purpose and destination of any property found; - a list/description of seized property (if any) preferably signed by the person; - the identity of the officer or other identifier and others present; and - any other relevant information.
+There may be situations where it is not practicable to obtain all the information necessary to complete a written record, but the appropriate officer should make every reasonable effort to do so and, if necessary, complete a partial record. - 105.
+The following information should always be included in the search record even if the person does not wish to provide any personal details: - the address of the premises searched (and if relevant and possible the part of those premises searched; where a vehicle is searched, the location of the vehicle on the premises);42 - the date, time and duration of the search; - the grounds for conducting the search; - the prior approval of the lay magistrate or senior officer.
+If a search is conducted without prior judicial approval, the reason for not obtaining such approval; - the names and dates of birth of any people on the premises if they are known; - if appropriate, the written consent to undertake the search together with what information was given to the person about the search and their responses;

-38 This relates to vehicles which are located on premises which are searched under the power to search premises under section 195D, and not the separate power to search vehicles under section 195F.
+42 This relates to vehicles which are located on premises which are searched under the power to search premises under section 195D, and not the separate power to search vehicles under section 195F.